LaMonte Wade Jr Player Props: Giants vs. Diamondbacks

-The San Francisco Giants, including LaMonte Wade Jr (.208 slugging percentage in past 10 games, including no home run), take on starting pitcher Ryne Nelson and the Arizona Diamondbacks at Oracle Park, Monday at 9:45 PM ET.
+LaMonte Wade Jr -- with an on-base percentage of .226 in his past 10 games, 168 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Arizona Diamondbacks, with Zac Gallen on the hill, on August 1 at 9:45 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Red Sox.
+He had a hitless performance in his previous game (0-for-5) against the Diamondbacks.

 LaMonte Wade Jr Game Info & Props vs. the Diamondbacks